Vita Student Birmingham, in the heart of the city

 Vita have sussed out the hot spots, tried and tested the food and drink and have the recommendations ready for you.
 Come and explore your new home with our city guide videos, curated exclusively for you to make you feel like a local in no time.

-Museums and Art.
 It’s not a complete city visit without soaking up a little culture.
 Birmingham Museum and Art Gallery is home to the largest collection of Pre-Raphaelite art in the entire world.
 As if that wasn’t enough, the same museum also houses Europe’s greatest collection of metalwork and we ain’t talking iron.
-We mean the largest Anglo-Saxon gold and silver metalwork EVER found, not to mention the largest bronze sculpture of its kind.
+We mean the largest Anglo-Saxon gold and silver metalwork ever found, not to mention the largest bronze sculpture of its kind.